 A second-degree DWI can arise from intoxicated driving that includes two aggravating factors, such as a prior DUI conviction.
 Third-degree includes one aggravating factor, and fourth-degree includes none.
 Someone in Hennepin County facing any degree of the offense could benefit from the advice of a DWI attorney in the area.

 The restrictions regarding the operation of motorboats, snowmobiles, off-highway motorcycles, and off-road and all-terrain vehicles while impaired mirror those that apply to driving motor vehicles on surface streets.
 It is unlawful to operate such vehicles under the influence of alcohol or controlled Schedule I or Schedule II substances other than marijuana or tetrahydrocannabinols.

 State law also prohibits anyone from operating a school bus or Head Start bus with physical evidence of alcohol consumption in their body.
 This offense constitutes a misdemeanor.
 If it occurs within ten years of another DUI or while transporting a child who is under the age of 16 or more than three years younger than the driver, it qualifies as a gross misdemeanor.

-Whether you face a first-degree felony DUI charge in Hennepin County or a less severe misdemeanor charge, it is important to take the necessary steps to avoid a conviction.
+Whether you face a first-degree felony DWI charge in Hennepin County or a less severe misdemeanor charge, it is important to take the necessary steps to avoid a conviction.
 A Hennepin County DUI lawyer could explain the extent of your charges and help you mitigate the potential penalties.
 Seeking legal counsel early in your case could allow you the best chance to build a strong defense.
 Call today to schedule a confidential consultation and learn more about your options.